Bonnie and Clyde: 1932: Early robberies and murders

 Parker's pose with a cigar and a revolver cultivated her portrayal in the press as a 'cigar-smoking gun moll' after police discovered the undeveloped film at the Joplin residence.

-After Barrow's release from prison in February 1932, he and Ralph Fults began a series of robberies, primarily of stores and gas stations.
-Their goal was to collect enough money and firepower to launch a raid against Eastham prison.
+After Barrow's release from prison in February 1932, he and Fults began a series of robberies, primarily of stores and gas stations.
+Their goal was to collect enough money and firepower to launch a raid against Eastham Prison Farm.
 On April 19, Parker and Fults were captured in a failed hardware store burglary in Kaufman in which they had intended to steal firearms.
 Parker was released from jail after a few months, when the grand jury failed to indict her.
-Fults was tried, convicted, and served time.
+Fults was tried, convicted and served time.
 He never rejoined the gang.
 Parker wrote poetry to pass the time in Kaufman County jail and reunited with Barrow within a few weeks of her release.

-On April 30, Barrow was the getaway driver in a robbery in Hillsboro during which store owner J.N.
+On April 30, Barrow was the getaway driver in a robbery in Hillsboro, Texas, during which store owner J.N.
 Bucher was shot and killed.
 Bucher's wife identified Barrow from police photographs as one of the shooters, although he had stayed inside the car.

-On August 5, Barrow, Raymond Hamilton, and Ross Dyer were drinking moonshine at a country dance in Stringtown, Oklahoma when Sheriff C.G.
+On August 5, Barrow, Raymond Hamilton and Ross Dyer were drinking moonshine at a country dance in Stringtown, Oklahoma, when Sheriff C.G.
 Maxwell and Deputy Eugene C. Moore approached them in the parking lot.
 Barrow and Hamilton opened fire, killing Moore and gravely wounding Maxwell.
 Moore was the first law officer whom Barrow and his gang killed.
 They eventually murdered nine.
 On October 11, they allegedly killed Howard Hall at his store during a robbery in Sherman, Texas, though some historians consider this unlikely.

 W. D. Jones had been a friend of Barrow's family since childhood.
-He joined Parker and Barrow on Christmas Eve 1932 at the age of 16, and the three left Dallas that night.
-The next day, Christmas Day 1932, Jones and Barrow murdered Doyle Johnson, a young family man, while stealing his car in Temple.
-Barrow killed Tarrant County Deputy Malcolm Davis on January 6, 1933, when he, Parker, and Jones wandered into a police trap set for another criminal.
+He joined Parker and Barrow on Christmas Eve of 1932, at the age of 16, and the three left Dallas that night.
+The next day (Christmas Day) Jones and Barrow murdered Doyle Johnson, a young family man, while stealing his car in Temple.
+Barrow killed Tarrant County Deputy Malcolm Davis on January 6, 1933, when he, Parker and Jones wandered into a police trap set for another criminal.
 The gang had murdered five people since April.